Homepage > Journal > How to present products on product pages?

 • Let down; they won't be willing to repeat the purchase in the future.

-So what should the Product Page have, to minimize the risk of a high interaction cost and the possibility of a risky purchase or cart abandonment?
+So, what should the product page have to minimize the risk of a high interaction cost and the possibility of a risky purchase or shopping cart abandonment?

-However, the universal template of the Product Page should be adapted each time.
-In particular, you should tailor it to the customers' needs of a specific industry, product category, or even store.
+However, the universal template of the product page should be adapted each time.
+You should tailor it to the needs of potential and existing customers, a specific industry, product category, or even store.

 The option to enlarge a selected area of a photo with a mouse cursor definitely lowers the interaction cost. | Source: MediaExpert.pl